EventStore/EventStore/docs/security.md

 ## Security

-For production use it is important to configure EventStoreDB security features to prevent unauthorised access to your data.
+For production use, it is important to configure EventStoreDB security features to prevent unauthorised access to your data.

 Security features of EventStoreDB include: